 The recently issued ‘Guidelines on Antisemitism’, published by Friends House in the midst of a genocide, have created a storm of controversy, as you will quickly realise if you look at the succession of comments on this website and the letters of protest in the Quaker Friend magazine.

 I was astounded from my first reading.
-I have closely followed hundreds of Quaker position statement but never before felt so frustrated at the way in which the effort to be fair minded to one community results in a messy lack of fairness to another.
+I have closely followed hundreds of Quaker position statements but never before felt so frustrated at the way in which the effort to be fair minded to one community results in a messy lack of fairness to another.
 These are my principal reservations and criticisms:

 The stress in the Guidelines on the unique nature of the Jewish holocaust under the Nazi regime is highly problematic.
 It comes, at the precise time when the state of Israel, established for Jews to escape from genocidal pogroms and the long history of antisemitic treatment, has embarked on a genocide itself against Palestinians in Gaza and the West Bank.
 How is it that a people and to an extent, a faith, facilitates its own participation in the genocidal destruction of its near neighbours, with such strong levels of internal support?
 Why should it be unacceptable to suggest that a people who suffered a holocaust should be especially vigilant and faithful to avoid perpetrating one themselves.
 Certainly, as a few of my ancestors were slavers, I would expect to be challenged not to perpetrate such oppression.
 And, further, to be challenged to find appropriate ways of making amends.